Best Composting Toilets for Tiny Homes (2025 Guide)

 Environmental Impact

 Composting and dry systems conserve water and recycle waste, while macerating and flush models use more resources.
 Pick an approach that matches your sustainability goals.
+Many tiny homeowners combine composting toilets with efficient water systems and outdoor living solutions to create a complete eco-friendly home.

 Local Regulations